Keyboard shortcuts

 Upstream Health Checks

-| Health Check |
+Health Check (per node)

 Is node alive?

-No Yes
+No

-from pool campaigns?
+Remove from pool

-No Yes
+Yes

-node in pool
+Include in pool

 Results and Trade-offs

+After deploying the custom routing proxy, our match rate increased by around 30%.
 The trade-off is added latency.
 The proxy needs to query Redis and run routing logic before forwarding.
-This adds around 5ms to each request.
-For our system, that is acceptable — bid requests have a strict deadline (usually 100ms total), and 5ms leaves enough room for the compute node to do full filtering and ML scoring.
+This adds around 5ms to each request, which is acceptable in our systems

 Key Takeaways